Action Levels in EQuIS

 RT_ACTION_LEVEL_TYPE > DT_ACTION_LEVEL > DT_ACTION_LEVEL_PARAMETER

-DT_ACTION_LEVEL_PARAMETER has columns for matrix, fraction, and analytic method that enable defining multiple action levels per chemical.
+The DT_ACTION_LEVEL_PARAMETER table has columns for matrix, fraction, and analytic method that enable defining multiple action levels per chemical.

-The purpose of the Action Level tables can be described by type, group, and members of the group as explained below.
+The purpose of the Action Level tables can be described by type, group, and members of the group as explained in the following sections.

 Action Level Groups